Scaling Up Sustainable Infrastructure in Mexico with Banobras and IDB

 Banobras has identified sustainability as a key aspect to attract investor interest, including regarding the alignment of projects with the Sustainable Development Goals (SDGs).
 With the support of the EMSD and the Inter-American Development Bank Group (IDB), Banobras is currently applying the IDB Sustainable Infrastructure Framework to a wide range of projects of the Proyectos México platform.
 The IDB´s methodological framework gives guidance to the public and private sectors by providing key indicators covering the economic and financial as well as social, environmental and institutional sustainability along the infrastructure lifecycle.
 For each project, a sustainability data sheet will be provided (see example here).

 The aim of this collaboration with Banobras and the IDB is to evaluate over 150 projects of the Proyectos México platform in order to integrate the methodology as part of the evaluation process of the upcoming projects that will be featured on the platform.
 With this cooperation, EMSD and GIZ are contributing to strengthen Banobras’ capacities to implement and scale sustainable infrastructure solutions.
+Lessons learned have been summarized in this report, produced in cooperation with Banobras and the IDB.

 Should you be interested in learning more about our work, please reach out to: